-I studied in England, Canada, and The United States to get degrees in economics and foreign languages before getting my Masters in finance.
+I studied in England, Canada, and the United States to get degrees in economics and foreign languages before getting my masters in finance.

-During the 80’s I worked on Wall Street… become the youngest CFOs ever for a trading firm that cleared millions of dollars through Bear Stearns.
+During the ‘80s I worked on Wall Street… and became one of the youngest CFOs ever for a trading firm that cleared millions of dollars through Bear Stearns.

-By the early ‘90’s… I was a multimillionaire at just 34 years old.
+By the early ‘90s… I was a multimillionaire at just 34 years old.

-But… I got tired of help the rich get richer.
+But… I got tired of helping the rich get richer.

-So… I decided to start The Monument Traders Alliance to help everyday investors.
+So… I decided to start Monument Traders Alliance to help everyday investors.

 Since our inception in 2019, I’ve personally recommended 459 trades through our live trading research platform...